My main support through the whole situation this year has been people who are in the same boat as me

 As part of the Our Frontline campaign to support the mental health of all those out working to protect us during the coronavirus crisis, we’ll be regularly sharing stories, tips and other thoughts about what life is like for them at the moment, in their own words.

 Nikki is a firefighter in London.
-Here, she shares her experience of managing the risks of covid while still carrying out her vital work.
+Here, she shares her experience of managing the risks of the coronavirus and managing her mental health while still carrying out her vital work.

-I am a firefighter for London Fire Brigade London Fire at Chelsea fire station, which is one of the busiest fire stations in London.
+I am a firefighter for London Fire Brigade at Chelsea Fire Station, which is one of the busiest fire stations in London.
 Like all our firefighters, I drive the fire engines too.
 I am also qualified to work in our Fire Rescue Units, which means I attend more complex or larger incidents when they arise.

 My role is really dynamic; firefighters have to deal with whatever incident comes through!
 We don’t just put fires out.
 A lot of the work we do is focused on fire prevention.
 We go out into our station ground, the neighbourhood around the fire station, to familiarise ourselves with different buildings and places so that we can do our job better if we are called to an incident involving them.
 We also foster good relationships with vulnerable people locally.
 One of the biggest changes we have faced amid theis the restrictions it placed on us carrying out our usual visits and taking care of our community as we want to.

 The incidents themselves changed too.
 We have become very aware of minimising Covid-19 infection risk when entering people’s homes to carry out home fire safety visits and other community or fire prevention work.
-If we’re there responding to an incident, our own procedures are paramount, but we now make sure we protect ourselves and the public as much as possible by wearing the correct Personal Protection Equipment.
+If we’re there responding to an incident, our own procedures are paramount, but we now make sure we protect ourselves and the public as much as possible by wearing the correct Personal Protective Equipment (PPE).

 I hated the idea that I might take the virus to vulnerable people